pH-7/GoodJsCode/readme.md

 ```

 A trickier scenario can occur when you are passing an object.
 Imagine you are passing a “user” object to another function.
-If you modify the object “user” in the function, it will modify the actual user object because the object passed in as parameter is actually a reference of the object, which is the opposite of a distinct new cloned object.
+If you modify the object “user” in the function, it will modify the actual user object because the object passed in as a parameter is actually a reference of the object, which is the opposite of a distinct new cloned object.

-To prevent this downside, you will have to deep clone the object first (you can use the Lodash *cloneDeep* function) and then `Object.freeze(copyUser)` when returning it.
+To prevent this downside, you will have to deep-clone the object first (you can use the Lodash *cloneDeep* function) and then `Object.freeze(copyUser)` when returning it.
 This will guarantee the “copyUser” to be immutable.

 For instance: